kunpengcompute/KAEdriver/README.md

 make
 make install
 ```
-Check the accelerator driver has been loaded successfully by running the `ls -al /usr/local/lib` command. `libwd.so` should be in the list.
+Check whether the accelerator driver has been loaded successfully by running the `ls -al /usr/local/lib` command. `libwd.so` should be in the list.

-for more install guid and user guid, get information at:
+For more information about the installation guide and the user guide, visit:
 <https://www.huaweicloud.com/kunpeng/software/accelerator.html>

-## Contribution guidelines
+## Contribution Guidelines

 If you want to contribute to KAE driver, please use GitHub [issues](https://github.com/kunpengcompute/KAEdriver/issues/new) for tracking requests and bugs.

 ## Vulnerability Management
 Please refer to https://github.com/kunpengcompute/Kunpeng#security

-## Quality requirements
+## Quality Requirements
 Please refer to [Secure Coding Specifications](https://github.com/kunpengcompute/Kunpeng/blob/master/security/SecureCoding.md).

-## Secure design
+## Secure Design
 Please refer to [Secure Design](https://github.com/kunpengcompute/Kunpeng/blob/master/security/SecureDesign.md).

 ## More Information